gridsome/gridsome.org/docs/assets-scripts.md

+# Add External Scripts
+It is really easy to use any external javascript with gridsome.
+Being a Vue based framework any method of importing external scripts in vue works out of the box with Gridsome

 ## Defining external depedencies Globally

 ### Using an external Vue Plugin
-It is really easy to use any external vue plugin with gridsome.
+To use any external vue plugin with gridsome.
 Just import the required plugin and pass the required plugin to Vue using the following function `Vue.use` inside your main.js file

 Example:
 ```javascript